EnriqueSalazar/react-redux-example/README.md

 My Twitter is [@EnriqueSalazar](https://twitter.com/EnriqueSalazar)

-I hope you like it.
+I hope you use it!

 ## Enrique.